-The radiotherapy given as treatment for retinoblastoma may partly account for the increased risk.
+The radiotherapy given as treatment for retinoblastoma forms part of the increased risk.
 These children also have an increased risk of getting a type of bone cancer called osteosarcoma.

-In the UK, Kaposi's sarcoma is a very rare type of soft tissue sarcoma that develops from cells in the blood vessels.
-Kaposi's sarcoma is caused by Human Herpes Virus 8 infection (HHV8), which is also known as Kaposi's sarcoma associated herpesvirus (KSHV).
+In the UK, Kaposi's sarcoma is a rare type of soft tissue sarcoma.
+It develops from cells in the lining of the blood and lymph vessels.
+Kaposi's sarcoma is caused by Human Herpes Virus 8 infection (HHV8).
+It is also known as Kaposi's sarcoma associated herpesvirus (KSHV).